caspiankeyes/AISecForge-arXiv-Publication/README.md

-**Due to proprietary licensing and Non Disclosure Agreements, the complete document and data can not yet be publicly disclosed.
+**Due to proprietary licensing and Non Disclosure Agreements, the complete publication and data can not yet be publicly disclosed.
 Please contact us for more information.**

 </div>